 CRM is all about collecting data from customer interactions.
 The more avenues for interaction available, the more data you can collect.
 While mobile devices (like phones) remove many of the hurdles to customer interactions, they’re still separate products carried in a purse or pocket.
 Wearables are, obviously, worn — giving them a more consistent presence during day-to-day activities.

 Healthcare is one segment that is fully embracing wearable technology.
 Wearable devices are used in-office to streamline patient information collection.
-At one time, data such as blood pressure and body temperature was collected, written down, and then transcribed into a digital record.
+At one time, data such as blood pressure and body temperature were collected, written down, and then transcribed into a digital record.
 With advancements in wearable tech, the process is now much simpler.

 Wireless enabled devices are used by healthcare providers to collect patient vitals.
-These devices automatically upload the data to the patients’ records, reducing the time it takes to update the records, and eliminating the chances of transcription errors.
+These devices automatically upload the data to the patients’ records, reducing the time it takes to update the records and eliminating the chances of transcription errors.
 Upon return visits, all of that data is immediately visible in their overall patient record.

 One of the most promising examples of wearable CRM technology in healthcare is the recently announced partnership between Salesforce and Royal Phillips NV.
 This partnership has the stated purpose of using wearable tech and CRM resources to provide better outcomes for patients and providers.